VerzatileDev/University.212CR_TeachingMaterial/Session 2/README.md

    glGenBuffers(1, buffer); // Generate buffer ids.
 ```

 with (we have two objects.
-So, both vao and buffer has two objects)
+So, both vao and buffer have two objects)

 ```C++
    /// MODERN OPENGL -GENERATE VERTEX BUFFER OBJECT NAMES FOR EACH OBJECT(2 OVERALL - 1 FOR EACH)